SierraSoftworks/blog/src/posts/2017-01-26-relational-vs-document.md

 be storing.

 ### The Document Paradigm
 Enter the document approach to data persistence.
-Certainly nothing new, it offers some intersting properties not present in the relational model.
+Certainly nothing new, it offers some interesting properties not present in the relational model.
 Specifically, by treating data as a relatively dumb blob with a flexible structure you make it possible for many different models to be represented.